The Transition History – Braun AG to Lectron GmbH

 55 Limburger Strasse

 Lectron, GmbH was formed by Mr. Manfred Walter after having purchased the right to take over the Lectron System assets from Deutsche Lectron and the Sales Agency from Braun in the Fall of 1972.
-Mr. Walter has been the Lectron System division manager at Braun since the Fall of 1967.
+Mr. Walter had been the Lectron System division manager at Braun since the Fall of 1967.

 The Transition History – Braun AG to Lectron, GmbH

 According to the F.A.Z newspaper article of November 17th, 1973, Braun formally began to arrange for the transition of the Lectron System sales distributor-ships to two companies in the Fall of 1972 – INELCO of Italy and Lectron, GmbH of Germany.
 What happened to Deutsche Lectron?
 There was only a five year distributorship contract (1968 – 1972) between Deutsche Lectron and Braun.
-Once the terms of the contract were met, Deutsche Lectron, GmbH was dissolved and the development (Entwicklung), production (Herstellung), and sales (Vertrieb) fell to Lectron, GmbH.
+Once the terms of the contract were met, Deutsche Lectron, GmbH was (likely) dissolved and the development (Entwicklung), production (Herstellung), and sales (Vertrieb) fell to Lectron, GmbH.